 MD/PhD students may petition the Graduate Academic Affairs Committee (GAAC) to relax the requirement for registering for nine hours of advanced courses during their first semester.
-This petition should be requested using the "Request for Exception to Policy or Curricular Requirement" form found at https://bioengineering.rice.edu/about/student-forms.
+This waiver is not automatic.
+A petition should be submitted using the "Bioengineering Graduate Student Petition" form found at https://bioengineering.rice.edu/about/student-forms.